 What are mortgage interest rates?

-Interest is money you pay to lender in return for borrowing from them.
+Interest is the money you pay a lender in return for borrowing from them.
 You'll pay a percentage of the amount you borrowed – this is called the interest rate.
 You'll typically want a low mortgage interest rate, as this means you'll pay less to the lender in borrowing costs.

 Interest rates are usually set by the lender, but they may follow or be influenced by the base interest rate set by the Bank of England.

 There are three interest rate options when it comes to choosing a mortgage – fixed, variable and tracker.